A Summary of Climate Change Theory & A Skeptic’s Questions

 How much can increased atmospheric carbon dioxide be expected to warm the earth?
 If the atmosphere is sensitive, it will heat a lot.
 If insensitive, new carbon dioxide will have limited effect.
 Climate change proponents argue that the atmosphere is sensitive and we must phase out use of fossil fuels.

 The opponents agree with all of the science described here, but think the atmosphere is not sensitive to increased carbon dioxide, meaning that carbon dioxide emissions will not have a profound impact on water and clouds and the greenhouse effect.
-Skeptics believe other factors, like the sun and the ocean, are predominant in creation of weather and temperature.
+Skeptics believe other factors, like the sun and the ocean, are predominant in the creation of weather and temperature.

 We know from the historical record that “the climate changes all the time, in different and unpredictable”16 ways.